High Availability support in UFT Mobile (on-premises)

-Tip: If you have already installed the server, you can modify the server configuration to use the load balancer FQDN.
+Tip: If you have already installed the server, modify the server configuration to use the load balancer FQDN.
 For details, see Reconfigure the UFT Mobile server (on-premises)

 We recommend monitoring that both the active and passive servers are always up.
 If a server fails, make sure to restart it, to ensure that there is always a passive UFTM server ready.

 To complete the implementation, you configure the load balancer.

 To check which UFT Mobile server is currently active, configure your load balancer to use the following REST API request:

 - If the server is active, you will receive the 200 OK response.